 “We want to make the difference in some young person's life,” said Jean Beasley, a Sedgefield CC member who has served on the scholarship selection committee since 1989.
 “We look at family finances, work record, extracurricular activities, personal references and volunteer experience when choosing among the many worthy candidates.”

 You can help McConnell Golf continue the quest of giving back in the communities in which our clubs reside.
-We invite you to participate in the Contestant-Am on Thursday, July 27, where you will enjoy playing with one of the contestants.
-Proceeds from the Contestant-Am will benefit this long standing tradition of helping young people in the Triad further their education.
+If you are interested in sponsorship opportunities, please let us know.
+We can tailor your sponsorship to your specific needs.
+Net proceeds from the Cardinal Amateur will benefit this long standing tradition of helping young people in the Triad further their education.

-If you have questions or would like additional information about participating in the Contestant-Am, please contact Rocky Brooks, Director of Golf at Sedgefield Country Club (firstname.lastname@example.org) or Chris Terry, Dye Course Head Golf Professional (email@example.com).
+If you have questions or would like additional information, please contact Rocky Brooks, Director of Golf at Sedgefield Country Club (email@example.com), Chris Terry, Dye Course Head Golf Professional (firstname.lastname@example.org), or Beverly Marler, Sedgefield Country Club General Manager.

 Sedgefield Country Club